-Mobile phone scams are on the rise.
-Sadly, more and more people are falling victim to some sort of mobile phone scam, from dodgy text messages to fraudsters on the phone.
-Criminals are getting increasingly creative with their efforts to trick you into signing over important details or, even worse, your hard-earned money.
+Sadly, more and more people are falling victim to some form of mobile phone scam.
+From dodgy text messages to fraudsters on the phone, criminals are getting increasingly creative with their efforts to trick you into signing over important details or, even worse, your hard-earned money.

 Fraudsters are increasingly using SMS texts and messaging platforms to target people with scams.

-Scammers are getting more and more sophisticated with their attempts to steal your cash.
-They can use technology known as ‘spoofing’ to make it look like their texts are actually from the organisation they are pretending to be.
+Scammers are getting more and more sophisticated in their attempts to steal your cash.
+They can use a technology known as ‘spoofing’ to make it look like their texts are actually from the organisation they are pretending to be.

 From traditional text messages to Facebook Messenger to WhatsApp and others - scammers will try a number of platforms.

 Scammers are using more cunning methods, but that doesn’t mean you can’t still catch them out.
 Look out for unexpected messages, texts full of typos, suspicious links, and messages that ask for personal information.

 Here are some things to look out for when you think you may have received a scam message - and what to do about them.

 If you suddenly get a text message from your bank, or a delivery service asking you to input some details or call a number regarding a service you have not bought or signed up for, it could be a scam.
 You should be particularly wary if you’ve never received a text from that company before.

 Find the organisation’s contact number via the official website and give the customer service team a call to check if the text was legit.
 A genuine organisation will certainly never ask for personal or financial details from you via text message.

 Professional organisations will almost never make spelling or grammar mistakes in any communications they send you.
 If you get a text you’re not sure about, give it a quick scan for typos and grammar.
 Even something seemingly innocent like a stray capital letter or a comma in the wrong place could be an indication that it’s not really who it claims to be from.